alex-schneider/mpz/README.md

 # MEMORY-POOL-Z (MPZ)

 The MPZ is a simple implementation, of a very fast and effective memory pool.
-It's designed for using in applications with a lot of allocations of "the same" sizes up to 1.024 bytes (default) per allocation, e.g. for structs in tokenization applications.
+It's designed for using in applications with a lot of memory space allocations of the repeatedly sizes up to 1.024 bytes (default) per allocation, e.g. for structs in tokenization applications.

 ## Features

 * Written in pure `C`.
 * Doesn't require any external libraries.
 * Optimized for 32 and 64 bit systems on little-endian machines.
-* Prevents internal memory fragmentation (freed `slots` are reusable).
+* Prevents internal memory space fragmentation (freed memory space is reusable).
-* Implements memory alignments for faster access to the `pool` and its internal members.
+* Implements memory space alignment to avoid wasting CPU cycles when accessing the data.
-* Implements a very fast reset of the memory in the total `pool`, which in most memory pool implementations is either unavailable or quite slow.
+* Implements a very fast reset of the allocated memory space to permitt the memory space to be efficiently reused, which in most memory pool implementations is either unavailable or quite slow.
-* Constant time for any allocation operations from the `pool` memory unless the MPZ needs to grab a new memory from the OS.
+* Constant time for the memory space allocations from the internal memory unless the MPZ needs to grab a new memory space from the OS.
-* Constant time for any `free` operations inside the `pool` memory.
+* Constant time for the `free` operations to the internal memory space.
-* Implements simple checks for `segmentation faults` and `double free` errors.
+* Implements simple security checks for `segmentation faults` and `double free` errors.
 * Very easy to modify or extend.

 ## Limitations

-* The allowed maximum allocation size from the `pool` is `2^29 - 1` bytes.
+* The maximum allocation size from MPZ is limited to `2^29 - 1` (536.870.911) bytes
+  per allocation request.
 * The code compiles and runs on Linux systems.
 Other platforms haven't been tested.

 ## About MPZ

-The MPZ implements memory alignment for the `pool`, for all `slabs` and all `slots` to allow the user a quick access to these elements.
-When the data is aligned in the memory you don't waste CPU cycles in order to access the data.
-The alignment size for memory allocations from the OS is borrowed from GNU libc and is defined as `2 * sizeof(size_t)` which is 16 bytes on 64 bit systems.
+The MPZ implements memory space alignment to avoid wasting CPU cycles when accessing the data.
+The alignment is continuously implemented for the internal purposes as well as for the return pointers to the user.
+The alignment size for memory space allocations from the OS is borrowed from GNU libc and is defined as `2 * sizeof(size_t)` which is 16 bytes on 64 bit systems.
 By the way, the memory pool of [nginx](http://nginx.org) is one of the fastest pools today (as of year 2018) and it also uses this alignment, too.
-To allow a finer granulated usage of the memory inside the `pool`, the MPZ implements binning of `slots`.
-The internal alignment size for the `slots` from the pool is 8 bytes.
+To allow a finer granulated usage of the memory space inside the MPZ, the MPZ implements binning of `slots`.
+The size of the memory space alignment for `slots` inside the MPZ is 8 bytes (default).

 ### Pool

 The `pool` is the main object of MPZ.
 It's the owner of:

-* an array of linked lists for all free `slots` in the `pool` grouped by aligned size of the `slots` (binning).
+* an array of linked lists for the free `slots` in the `pool` grouped by aligned size of the `slots` (binning).
-* a doubly-linked list of all allocated `slabs` from the OS (stack).
+* a doubly-linked list of the allocated `slabs` from the OS (stack).

 The size of a MPZ `pool` is 1.040 bytes on 64 bit systems.

 ### Slabs

-Any memory block allocated from the OS in MPZ is called `slab`.
+Every memory block allocated from the OS in MPZ is called `slab`.
 A `slab` consists of a small metadata (16 bytes on 64 bit systems) and of an 1-to-n number of `slots`, where `n` is defined as `MPZ_SLAB_ALLOC_MUL` constant (default `16`).

-### "Regular" slots
+### Regular slots

-Any chunk allocated from the `pool` in MPZ is called `slot`.
-A `slot` consists of a small metadata (32 bits for the header and 32 bits for the footer) and of a `data` part.
-The "regular" slots managed by the bins-array of the `pool`.
+Every chunk allocated from the `pool` in MPZ is called `slot`.
+A `slot` consists of a small metadata (32 bits for a header and 32 bits for a footer) and of a `data` part.
+The `data` part is the memory space that is returned to a user on an allocation request.
+The regular `slots` have a size of up to 1.024 bytes (default) and are managed by the bins-array of the `pool`.

-### "Huge" slots
+### Huge slots

-In cases that the used needs memory space which is larger as 1.024 bytes in the `pool`, the MPZ will allocate extra memory from the OS and assign this space to a single `slot` in an extra `slab`.
-The `slot` is marked as "huge" and "used".
+In cases that the used needs memory space that is larger as the default of 1.024 bytes, the MPZ will allocate an extra memory space from the OS and assign this space to a single `slot` in an extra `slab`.
+The differences to the regular `slots` are:

-If the user resets the `pool`, the memory of any `slabs` containing "huge" `slots` are immediately freed (released back to the OS) and the extra `slab` is released from the `pool`.
-The "regular" `slabs` are not released and can internally be reused by the `pool`.
+* The huge `slabs` aren't managed by the bins-array of the `pool` and they are consequently not reusable.
+* If a huge `slab` is freed, their memory space is immediately released back to the OS.

 ### Illustrations